alovajs/alovajs.github.io/tutorial/client/strategy/seamless-data-interaction/modify-response.md

 ## Save the operation record

 It is not enough to just update the list manually.
-We also need to consider that when the network is restored and there are still waiting requests in the request queue, the list data loaded at this time does not include the part of the unsubmitted request, which will cause certain problems for the user.
-Puzzled:
+We also need to consider that when the network is restored and there are still waiting requests in the request queue, the list data loaded at this time does not include the part of the unsubmitted request, which can confuse the user:

 > "I have clearly added multiple pieces of data, why is it not in the list?"